PyroCalzone/MechVibesPlusPlus/README.md

 ### Installation Requirements

-- Approximatley 200mb of storage availible
+- Approximately 200mb of storage available
    - Version 2.3.1 comes in around 170mb for us, but this may vary for you.
 - Running Windows 8.1 (or later)
 - VC Redist (listed above)